Working on your attitude is an essential component of every personal development program.

 - Cultivate positive health habits.

-- Take positive action – regular action that moves you closer towards your dreams.
+- Take positive action – regular action that moves you closer to your dreams.

 Feed the beast, Starve the Doubt